Baltimore Bakeries for When You’re Craving Something Sweet

 Dangerously Delicious Pies

 The name says it all: Dangerously Delicious Pies provides handmade, preservative-free sweet and savory pies that are so good, you’ll have to stop yourself from devouring them whole.
 Founder Rodney Henry has a background in music, and he infuses a little rock-n-roll into his pies; specialty flavors include “Elvis,” a peanut butter cream, and “Mobtown Brown,” a rich pecan.
-With free WiFi and a killer playlist, the Canton storefront invites you to sit and stay awhile.
+With free WiFi and a killer playlist, the Canton and Hampden storefronts invite you to sit and stay awhile.

 Midnite Confections Cupcakery